-Some Pennsylvania Game Commission Region Offices are still closed to the public, (the Northwest and Northcentral region offices are open to the public, as of May 8, 2020), but wildlife emergency calls can still be made to the office that serves the county in which the incident occurred.
+Wildlife emergency calls can be made to the office that serves the county in which the incident occurred.
 The phone numbers and a map can be found to the right, or by clicking here.

 Is the Pennsylvania Hunter-Trapper Education Course Available Online?

 Yes.
-Anyone, ages 11 and up, can register for Pennsylvania’s online Hunter-Trapper Education course.
-In an effort to protect public health and reduce overall spread of COVID-19, in-person Hunter-Trapper Education classes currently are cancelled through June 30.
-If you require certification, the online course is now available to all ages.
-For more information about HTE or to register for a class, please visit: https://www.register-ed.com/programs/25?utm_source=HTE_Class_Calendar_Page&utm_medium=page_link&utm_campaign=HTE_Course
+Anyone, ages 11 and up, can currently register for Pennsylvania’s online Hunter-Trapper Education course.
+In an effort to protect public health and reduce overall spread of COVID-19, in-person Hunter-Trapper Education classes have been cancelled through July 10.
+Beginning July 11, in-person classes may be offered in counties designated as "Green" in the Governor's three-phase matrix.

 Expand AllClick here for a more accessible version